Twitter took millions of users by surprise when it announced in late 2017 that it was expanding its character-per-Tweet limit from 140 to 280.

 Or is it something you hardly ever think about at all?

-Sound off on this update in the comments!
+Sound off on this debate in the comments!